bsmith89/human-gut-diversity-manuscript/manuscript.md

 drift, migration, and _in situ_ diversification remains to be tested, and all four processes are likely to take part.
-For community ecology, Hutchinson's _Paradox of the Plankton_ has served as a rallying point for theoretical study [?], ultimately leading to a diverse mathematical basis for empirical study.
+For community ecology, Hutchinson's _Paradox of the Plankton_ has served as a focus for theoretical study [?], ultimately leading to a diverse mathematical basis for empirical study.
 With the advent of culture-free methods for microbial ecology,